 What is intermediate rent?

 Intermediate rent is affordable housing aimed at people who generally do not qualify for social rent, but struggle to afford market rent in Westminster.
 This type of rent is aimed at people who already live and work in the city but are finding it hard to afford their own place in Westminster.

 If you would like to apply for the intermediate housing waiting list, please visit Home Ownership Westminster for more information.
 To be eligible to register, you must:

 - have lived or worked in Westminster for at least the last year

 - be a first time buyer or you will have sold any property you owned in the UK or abroad prior to completing on a property in Westminster

 We know that residents in the area will be concerned with disruption that comes with construction.

 We are committed to working with contractors to ensure that noise and dust are well-managed, and residents are minimally affected.

 If planning permission is granted, we will work with residents in the area on a construction management plan.
 This will include agreement on working hours, and our team’s contact details should you have any questions or concerns.

-If you would like to find out more about considerate construction, please follow this link.
+If you would like to find out more about considerate construction, please visit the Considerate Constructors Scheme website.